-We are trialling School Streets in Bristol as part of our plans to improve road safety, encourage active travel to and from school and improve the air quality and environment outside of schools.
+We are piloting School Streets in Bristol as part of our plans to improve road safety, encourage walking, cycling and scooting to and from school and improve the air quality and environment outside of schools.

 What is School Streets?